borgboyone/jQuery-UI-ScrollPane/README.md

 ToDo
 ----
 You heard it here first folks.
 Not everything is finished.
--	Add special handling for body/document
--	CONSIDER: Save scrollbars to this for code simplification
 -	CONSIDER: Separate notion of innerPaneClasses and packing basis
 -	Add touchscreen support (testing of project in actual setting)
--	Add full visibility and always hidden support for scrollbars
 -	Add options validation
 -	CONSIDER: Honoring the ScrollBar position option
 -	CONSIDER: Userspace/namespace for classes (so instead of "ui-", you would have "aw-")